Toshiba Laptop

 A brilliant and crystal clear tear-down.
 Incredibly useful.
 Ten out of ten.

 One question.
-My Z30 is still under warranty and I might be tempted to upgrade some parts, especially the SSD.
+My Z30 is still under warranty, and I might be tempted to upgrade some parts, especially the SSD.

 Are there any obvious security/tamper features on the laptop that might indicate I’d opened the case and swapped out the SSD, thus allowing Toshiba to tell me my warranty was invalid?

-Would be really helpful to know.
+It would be really helpful to know.
 Thanks.

 I want to do the same (with a Samsung 500GB).